Kundan696922/hireflow/README.md

 # 💼 HireFlow – Modern Job Search Platform

-**BudgetWise** is a modern and responsive expense tracker web application built using **React** and **Bootstrap**.
+**HireFlow** is a modern and responsive expense tracker web application built using **React** and **Bootstrap**.
 It helps users manage their finances with an intuitive dashboard, insightful reports, and a complete transaction history.
 Stay in control of your budget with ease!

 ---

 ## 🚀 Demo

-> You can see the website live here: 👉 [Show Demo](https://budgetwise69.netlify.app/)
+> You can see the website live here: 👉 [Show Demo](https://hireflow22.netlify.app/)

 ---